Bach & Liturgical

 Through forests and fields,

-‘Cause Snow Bunnies, happily, do quite well match,
+‘Cause Snow Bunnies, really, do quite well match,

-Which makes them really very difficult to see,
+Which makes them actually quite difficult to see,

 So color protection can certainly be